 Anxiety and stress can have a profound effect on your body, and one such effect is inflammation, caused by the activation of your autonomic nervous system.
 Depending on the type of anxiety you experience, that inflammation can feel very severe.

 When you suffer from anxiety, your body is constantly stimulating your sympathetic nervous system.
 This leads to an increased heart rate, increased breathing rate, and muscle tension.
 In some people, that muscle tension can cause the throat to feel inflamed.
-In many people, that feeling is described as a "lump in the throat."
+In many people, that feeling is described as a "lump in the throat" or a "throat knot."
 It may be referred to in medical circles as

 - Globus Pharyngis